-Voting by mail may be the only method for securities held in the name of a corporation or securities being voted on behalf of another individual.
+Voting by mail may be the only method for securities held in the name of a corporation or securities being voted on behalf of another individual

-Voting by mail or by Internet: are the only methods by which a holder may appoint a person as proxyholder offer than the Management nominees named on the reverse of this proxy.
-Instead of mailing this proxy, you may choose one of the two voting methods outlined above to vote this proxy.
+Voting by mail or by Internet: are the only methods by which a holder may choose an appointee other than the Management appointees named on the reverse of this VIF.
+Instead of mailing this VIF, you may choose one of the two voting methods outlined above to vote this VIF.

-To vote by telephone or the internet, you will need to provide your CONTROL NUMBER listed below.
+To vote by telephone or the Internet, you will need to provide your CONTROL NUMBER listed below.

-CONTROL NUMBER
+CONTROL NUMBER 23456 78901 23456